Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Technical Overview

+We note that such a lower bound is highly unlikely to hold for $\maxreq = 2$, since this case is equivalent (up to a polynomial factor in the running time) to the \textsc{Hamiltonian Path} problem, which can be solved in (SETH-tight) running time $\ostar((2+\sqrt 2)^{\pw})$~\cite{CyganKN18}.

-Finally, for our tight SETH-based lower bounds, on a high level we follow the approach of Lokshtanov et al.~\cite{DBLP:journals/talg/LokshtanovMS18}---but with a twist.
-In particular, it is not at all obvious how to obtain a classical ``one-to-one'' reduction to several of our problems, and this issue seems difficult to overcome with standard gadgets.
-Intuitively, for \textsc{Bounded} and \textsc{Specified Degree MST} a small separator in the graph prevents the existence of partial solutions on one side with strongly varying requirements.
-To circumvent this issue, we employ Turing reductions instead of the usual one-to-one reductions used for SETH; to the best of our knowledge, this is the first time such reductions are used for structural parameters.
-Moreover, in the specific case of cutwidth, our reduction also exhibits a highly non-standard behavior: instead of producing graphs with cutwidth $n+\delta$ where $n$ is the input complexity measure and $\delta$ some fixed constant, we can only obtain graphs with cutwidth $\omega\cdot n+\delta$, where $\omega>1$.
-Under normal circumstances, this would not allow us to obtain a tight bound under SETH; however, here we construct a family of reductions that allows us to set $\omega$ arbitrarily close to $1$ and show that this still suffices to achieve the desired bound.
+There is also another highly non-standard behavior in our reduction specific to cutwidth.
+Instead of producing graphs with cutwidth $n+\delta$ where $n$ is the input complexity measure and $\delta$ is some fixed constant, we can only obtain graphs with cutwidth $\omega\cdot n+\delta$, where $\omega>1$.
+Under normal circumstances, this would not allow us to obtain a tight bound under SETH.
+However, here we construct a family of reductions that allows us to set $\omega$ arbitrarily close to $1$ and show that this still suffices to achieve the following desired bound.